 P.O.
 Box 299000

 Ft.
 Lauderdale, Florida 33329-9905

-The Office of Admissions works on rolling admissions basis.
+The Office of Undergraduate Admissions works on application to the Program on a rolling admissions basis.
 Applicants are accepted year round.
 To ensure that your application has received proper consideration, you should apply early.

 |Course Number||Course Title||Credits|

 The purpose of this course is to inform students of the steps for advancing patient safety, quality of care while minimizing cost through interprofessional practice.
 The course will explore health care roles and relationships as they interact with other providers, patients and families within communities.